czastack/B1CSharpLoader/README.en.md

 ## Mod develop tutorial

 Suggest install [.net 8 sdk](https://dotnet.microsoft.com/) to develop with latest syntax.
 You can use vscode, visual studio or rider to write code.
 See CSharpModExample.
+After clone code, run `git submodule update --init --recursive`

 ### Mod entrance